WLun001/free-programming-books/README.md

 ![](resource/quick-tips.gif "Quick tips")
 ### Explanation of different series of Packt books
+  * Beginner's Guide
+    * Anybody starting/beginning on a particular topic with some practical examples can pick a Beginner's Guide, to learn right from scratch.
+  * Learning
+    * A step-by-step guide.
+    * Anybody who has some light-hearted know-how but wants to learn a topic thoroughly can pick up a Learning book.
-  * Blueprints
+  * By Example
-    * If a person knows the topic and has decent experience building small projects can pick this up to building use-case projects.
+    * Anybody who wants to start with building a project on a topic can pick this up.
   * Cookbook
     * Anybody who knows the topic and wants to directly work with only practical examples and work through them can pick up    Cookbook.
 It has topics worked through in the form of a recipe with steps mentioned to go through the entire recipe process for a topic.
   * Essentials
-    * **Fast paced**, **highly concentrated** information.
+    * Fast paced, highly concentrated information.
     * Anybody who wants to know key essentials/key things about a topic quickly can pick up an Essentials book.
-  * Learning
-    * A step-by-step guide.
+  * Blueprints
-    * Anybody who has some light-hearted know-how but wants to learn a topic thoroughly can pick up a Learning book.
+    * If a person knows the topic and has decent experience building small projects can pick this up to building use-case projects.
   * Mastering
     * Anybody who is well-versed with the topic and now wants to master the topic to know the industry-level or highest possible level understanding/deployment of the topic can pick up a Mastering book.
-  * By Example
-    * Anybody who wants to start with building a project on a topic can pick this up.

 ### Example of different series of Packt books.
-- [x] Xamarin **Blueprints**
 - [x] Kali Linux Wireless Penetration Testing **Beginner's Guide**
+- [x] **Learning** Python
+- [x] Android 5 Programming **by Example**
 - [x] Web Development with Django **Cookbook**
 - [x] Java Deep Learning **Essentials**
-- [x] **Learning** Python
+- [x] Xamarin **Blueprints**
 - [x] **Mastering** .NET Maching Learning
-- [x] Android 5 Programming **by Example**

 [Packt](https://www.packtpub.com) series explanation can be found [here](https://prezi.com/6rhnqbkomjtr/the-different-series-of-packt-books).

 ## Download
 :link: Click [here](https://goo.gl/zTVKNu) to preview and :arrow_down: free books! :books:
 * **Please only download the books that you needed as the whole folder is more than 3 GB**

 ## Kids Section
 :link: Click [here](https://goo.gl/f8D7BV) for kids section